abhishek-nine/Weather-Data-Analysis-Minor-Project/README.md

 # Weather-Data-Analysis-Minor-Project
-A Python-based system to analyze seasonal weather trends and detect outliers in Delhi.
+A Python-based system to analyze weather trends and detect outliers in Delhi.

 # Weather Data Analysis & Visualization System 🌦️